gurmindersingh12/rosalind-problems/Python-Village/README.md

-# Rosalind Python Solutions
+# Rosalind Python Solutions: Python Village

-This repository contains Python solutions to problems from Rosalind, a platform for learning bioinformatics and computational biology through problem-solving.
+This repository contains Python solutions to the `Python Village` section of problems from Rosalind, a platform for learning bioinformatics and computational biology through problem-solving.
 It showcases my programming journey, starting with basic concepts and progressing to advanced challenges, while emphasizing practical applications in computational biology.